mrigankvashist/100-Days-of-Java/README.md

 - ###  Implement Pow(x,n) | X raised to the power N
 Given a double x and integer n, calculate x raised to power n.
 Basically Implement pow(x, n).

+# Day 60
+- ### Find the Majority Element that occurs more than N/2 times Given an array of N integers, write a program to return an element that occurs more than N/2 times in the given array.
+You may consider that such an element always exists in the array.

+- ### Majority Elements(>N/3 times) | Find the elements that appears more than N/3 times in the array Given an array of N integers.
+Find the elements that appears more than N/3 times in the array.
+If no such element exists, return an empty vector.